TheMonk2121/ai-dev-tasks/PRD-B-1006-DSPy-3.0-Migration.md

 ## 1. Problem Statement

 **What's broken?** The current system uses DSPy 2.6.27 with a sophisticated custom assertion framework and optimization components.
-While this implementation is advanced, it's missing native DSPy 3.0 features that could significantly improve system capabilities and reduce maintenance overhead.
+While this implementation is advanced, it's missing native DSPy 3.0 features, constitution-aware testing, GEPA optimizer migration, performance budgets, and safety mechanisms needed for production deployment.

 **Why does it matter?** DSPy 3.0 introduces native assertion support (`dspy.Assert`, `@dspy.assert_transform_module`), enhanced optimization capabilities, MLflow integration, and improved fine-tuning support.
-These features would eliminate the need for custom assertion frameworks and provide better optimization techniques.
+Additionally, we need constitution-aware testing, GEPA optimizer migration with performance budgets, feature flags for gradual rollout, and HITL safety mechanisms for production readiness.

-**What's the opportunity?** By migrating to DSPy 3.0, we can:
+**What's the opportunity?** By migrating to DSPy 3.0 with enhanced requirements, we can:
 - Replace custom assertion framework with native `dspy.Assert` support
-- Leverage enhanced optimization capabilities for better performance
+- Implement constitution-aware regression suite with context preservation, workflow chain, and error recovery checks
+- Migrate Coder/Planner pipelines to GEPA with performance budgets (latency ≤ +20%, tokens ≤ +25%)
+- Add feature flags (OPTIMIZE_PLANNER, OPTIMIZE_CODER) for gradual rollout
+- Implement HITL fallback for safety when scores fall below thresholds
+- Achieve ≥15% improvement on seeded bugs with 0 dependency violations
-- Integrate MLflow for improved experiment tracking and model management
+- Integrate MLflow for comprehensive experiment tracking and CoT/ReAct traces
-- Access new reinforcement learning and fine-tuning features
 - Future-proof the system with the latest framework capabilities
 - **Schema compatibility confirmed** - existing signatures and field definitions work identically in DSPy 3.0